-Make old computer hard-drives unreadable.
-After you back up your data and transfer the files elsewhere, sanitize by disk shredding it, magnetically cleaning it or using software to wipe the disk clean.
+When you get a new computer, make your old computer hard-drive unreadable.
+After you back up your data and transfer the files elsewhere, sanitize the hard disk by shredding it, magnetically cleaning it or using software to wipe the disk clean.
 Make sure there isn’t additional hardware related to the company’s local area network.
 Destroy old computer disks and backup tapes.

 Identity Theft Protection Act

 requires businesses to take steps to protect their customers’ personal information.